![[Simplifing AI agents with powerful models and ontologies#^agents-inherit-confusion]]

-The recurring complaint is the same in every organisation that has tried:
+The recurring complaint is the same in every organisation that has tried to build one:

 > This is not a technology problem.
 It predates AI by decades.
 AI just makes the gap expensive.